influxdata/docs-v2/content/influxdb/clustered/install/deploy.md

 kubectl get pods --namespace influxdb
 ```

-This command should return a collection of pods similar to:
+This command returns a collection of pods similar to the following:

 ```
 NAMESPACE     NAME                                      READY   STATUS      RESTARTS       AGE